 Monthly on Wednesdays.
 10am-12noon at A Space to Be Yoga Retreat. £25.

-Space is limited to five mothers and babies.
+Space is limited to four mothers and babies.

 - Wednesday 1 December extra session added 1-3pm